microsoft/microsoft-ui-xaml/specs/CalendarView/CalendarViewSpec1.md

 Gets or sets a brush that provides the background of the calendar item for the current date.

+`public Windows.UI.Xaml.Media.Brush BlackoutBackground { get; set; }`

+Gets or sets a brush that provides the background of calendar items while they are blacked out.

 `public Windows.UI.Xaml.Media.Brush TodayBlackoutBackground { get; set; }`

 Gets or sets a brush that provides the background of the calendar item for the current date while it's blacked out.